We work to promote land conservation through effective education and advocacy.

 Advocating for Land Conservation

 Action must be taken to restore funding to Florida’s conservation programs before it’s too late.
-The Conservation Trust for Florida promotes land conservation through effective education and advocacy includes meeting with our legislators to share news about our projects and our vision for Florida’s conservation future.
+Conservation Florida promotes land conservation through effective education and advocacy includes meeting with our legislators and State leaders to share news about our projects and our vision for Florida’s conservation future.
 It also includes reaching out to our members and the broader conservation community to harness the groundswell of support for our work.

 Why is our work urgently needed?